mattermost/docs/source/administration/config-settings.rst

 **True**: Leave/join messages can be created in the default channel.

-**False**: Leave/join messages will not be created in the DB for the default channel.
+**False**: Leave/join messages will not be created in the database for the default channel.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableDefaultChannelLeaveJoinMessages": true`` with options ``true`` and ``false`` for above settings respectively.          |